 Have you ever taken a moment to look at and assess your own treatment and evaluation techniques?
+Have you been using the same techniques and exercises for 20 years?

 Too often we become content with what we’re doing and stop looking to new research to continue to grow in our profession.